-New development should also demonstrate where appropriate that it has taken into account the historic landscape pattern and potential below ground archaeology on the proposed site, by provision of a detailed assessment of the site's archaeology
+New development should also demonstrate where appropriate that it have taken into account the historic landscape pattern and potential below ground archaeology on the proposed site, by provision of a detailed assessment of the site's archaeology

-Applications for developments at any farmstead within the Parish should demonstrate that they have adhered to the SCC Farmsteads Character Statement (Area 7 - South East Staffordshire) and the SCC Farmsteads Guidance.
+Applications for developments at any farmstead within the parish should demonstrate that they have adhered to the SCC Farmsteads Character Statement (Area 7 - South East Staffordshire).

-- 5.41.
-Elford's heritage assets, such as the listed buildings within the Conservation Area and those nondesignated buildings that have been locally identified, are considered important to defining the distinct local character of the Parish and therefore are protected in this policy. - 5.42.
-The community is supportive of new developments which would seek to preserve or enhance these heritage assets. - 5.43.
-Archaeological assets are a material consideration within the planning system and are referred to in Chapter 12 of the National Planning Policy Framework and therefore have been considered in this policy. - 5.44.
-Farmsteads in the Parish are an important part of its heritage and contribute to the rural character of the Parish.
-The community therefore wish for these to be offered protection through the Neighbourhood Plan to ensure that inappropriate development doesn't occurs on such sites.
-The SCC Farmsteads Guidance sets out guidelines to aid applicants in understanding, respecting and enhancing the character of the site and its place within its wider landscape, and therefore is an important document to consider alongside this policy.
+- 5.34.
+Elford's heritage assets, such as the listed buildings within the Conservation Area and those nondesignated buildings that have been locally identified, are considered important to defining the distinct local character of the Parish. - 5.35.
+The community is supportive of new developments which would seek to preserve or enhance these heritage assets. - 5.36.
+Farmsteads in the parish are an important part of its heritage and contribute to the rural character of the parish.
+The community therefore wish for these to be offered protection through the Neighbourhood Plan to ensure that appropriate development doesn't occurs on such sites.